15 Tips to Prevent Tools From Getting Stolen

 Prevent Trailer Theft

 Many contractors store their tools in a work trailer and use a hitch lock when they leave it on-site.
 But tool thieves can cut off a hitch lock in seconds using a battery-powered grinder.
 Then, the thieves hook up your trailer and drive it to a remote location so they can break in without being caught.
 Make their job much harder by lowering the trailer as far as it will go and then removing the trailer jack handle.
 Next, slap on two trailer wheel locks.
 If you’re parking your trailer at the job site, jack it up and place it on blocks so you can remove the wheels.
-Here a collection of additional tips on how to stop thieves.

 Add Exterior Puck Locks to your Work Truck Doors